-- Myxobolus cerebralis is a parasite of salmonids that causes whirling disesase.
+- Myxobolus cerebralis is a parasite of salmonids that causes whirling disease.

-- M. cerebralis life cycle includes two-hosts; salmonid fish and a tubificid oligochaete.
+- M. cerebralis life cycle includes two-hosts; salmonid fish and a tubificid oligochaetes.

 - Often myxospores are ingested by tubificid worms (bottom dwelling worms) and will multiply and infect neighbouring worm segments.

-- Spores are released into the water and can enter salmonids throught the skin.
+- Spores are released into the water and can enter salmonids through the skin.
 Fish can also become infected by consuming infected tubificid worms.

 - It infects host fish by piercing the cells with polar filaments.